homebase/jqueryrun/readme.md

 # What is jquery-do?

 Significantly speed up your pages!
+Load JS on-demand.

-Lazy load all your javascripts.
-Load javascript on-demand (the first time it requred).
+Lazy load your javascripts. (the first time it requred).

 Once loaded scripts are cached.

-## Features
-* lazy load javascript on-demand (the first time it is used)
-* cache previously loaded javascripts (load only once)
+No loads on subsequence calls.

 ## Usage
-    // pass a callback function
+    // load script once, then call callback function
     $.do("/js/script.js", function() { ... } );

-    // pass a function name to call
+    // load script, then call func(param1, .. paramX)
     $.do("/js/script.js", "func", param1, ..., paramX)

     // shortcut for $.do("/js/script.js", ...)
     $.do(":script", ...)